What ingredients do I need to make these caramel pretzel bite candies?

 - Packed brown sugar – you can use dark or light brown sugar for this recipe

-- Goat’s milk caramel – might I suggest using the Hint of Salt flavor that I collaborated with Fat Toad Farm on?
+- Goat’s milk caramel or Dolche de leche – Might I suggest goats milk caramel from Fat Toad Farm which one can order on Amazon?
 Goat’s milk caramel is thicker, richer, creamier and more luxurious than other store bought caramel.

 - Milk – you just need a splash to bind the ingredients together

 - All-purpose flour -you can use regular or gluten free flour recipe (if you’re using gluten free pretzels to make this a gluten free recipe)

 - 100 chocolate-covered small pretzel twists – make sure to look in the notes section of the the recipe card for notes about non-covered pretzels.

 - White chocolate vanilla flavored candy coating – this specific kind of white chocolate is used because it’s easy to melt!

 - Sprinkles – the sprinkles are optional, but give these a nice festive flair!

 I talk a lot about how good quality ingredients make all the difference and that is 100% true in this recipe!
 As you can see below, there’s a big difference between store bought caramel sauce vs. goat’s milk caramel sauce (mainly the thick consistency found in goat’s milk caramel sauce – or dulce de leche)